lleewwiiss/Distributed-Tensorflow-Template/README.md

     )
   ```

- - Add any summaries you want to have on tensorboard for training and eval
+ - Add any summaries you want to have on tensorboard for training and evaluation.
 ```python
 # TODO: update summaries for tensorboard
 tf.summary.scalar("loss", loss)